vpk11/api-showcase/README.md

 application up and running.

 ##### Prerequisites
-The setups steps expect following tools installed on the system.
+The setups steps expect following to be installed on the system.

 - Ruby [2.6.5]
 - Rails [6.0.2.2]